Client: Virginia Council of Nurse Practitioners

-All work was completed within the $1,000-per-month retainer for VCNP’s PR consultants.
+All work was completed within the budget for VCNP’s PR consultants.
 Planning objectives included increasing the overall “likes” of the statewide page to 900 by the end of 2014, as well as posting one question-per-day for 40 days.

 Although our primary objective for the contest was to increase Facebook traffic, we recognized that not all members were on Facebook or wanted to join it, so we included weekly trivia emails in our planning.
 Target audiences included members and prospective members, NP students, legislators, and physician and other healthcare colleagues.